sillygoose/multisma2/README.md

 If you are just starting out with **multisma2**, you are collecting data but you have no past data to work with.  **sbhistory** fixes ths by allowing you to download the past history from your inverter(s) and import it into your InfluxDB database.

-**sbhistory** will use the settings in your **multisma2** YAML file, you can just append it to sample **sbhistory** YAML file, pick the few **sbhistory** options and transfer the history in one pass.
+**sbhistory** will use the settings in your **multisma2** YAML file, you can just append it to the sample **sbhistory** YAML file, pick the few **sbhistory** options and transfer the history in one pass.
 Now your dashboards can display the past 30 day and yearly solar production from your SMA inverter(s) and look really good.

 ```
     sbhistory:
-        # Starting date to pull history from inverters
+      daily_history:
+      enable: True
-        start:
+      start: '2021-09-01'
-            # Set the date to start the collection, make sure your database retention policy covers
-            # this start date, collection is up the current day.
-            year: 2020
-            month: 1
-            day: 1

-        # Select the outputs you want to populate the database
-        outputs:
-            fine_history: True
+    fine_history:
-            daily_history: True
+      enable: True
-            ...
+      start:  '2021-09-01'

     multisma2:
         ...